-You may be asking yourself, “What is telemedicine and how does this affect employee wellbeing?”.
+You may be asking yourself, “What is telemedicine, and how does this affect employee wellbeing?”.
 Well if you are, you’ve come to the right place.
-This article will give you all the information you need about telemedicine, along with why you may want to start considering utilising it soon.
+This article will give you all the information you need about telemedicine, along with why you may want to start considering utilizing it soon.

 What is telemedicine?

 Telemedicine refers to offering health-related services and information through online or telecommunication technologies.
 It allows patients and doctors to connect over long-distance, removing the need for employees to visit the clinic over minor ailments.

 The term telemedicine is also known as; telehealth, virtual doctors, online doctors, teledoctor, and doctor on demand.
 So, if you hear any of these terms, they all refer to the same thing.

 Over the years, businesses have been adopting telehealth providers and using them as part of their employee wellbeing strategy.
 This shows no signs of stopping with the adoption of telehealth providers increasing by 340% in 2019 according to a recent survey of 800 physicians.

 One form of telehealth is virtual doctors.
 Virtual doctors often operate by allowing their patients to book appointments through an online app and host a live video consultation.

 This is an extremely beneficial option for employees as many don’t get the time to visit the doctor during their normal working hours.
 Due to this, telemedicine is becoming more important to employees with 40% of US millennials stating that having a telemedicine option at work is “extremely important to them”.
 This trend isn’t just exclusive to individuals either, with large health organizations such as the NHS expected to embrace online doctors very soon due to the £7.5 billion savings they would make by implementing them.

 Why virtual doctors are the next step in employee wellbeing